lumixraku/OpenCVRN/readme.md

 ```

-this command would generate aab
+The command below would generate aab
 ```
 ./gradlew bundleRelease
 ```

 This command would generate an apkfile, `app-release.apk`
 ```
 npx react-native run-android --variant=release